Shelby County reports major spike in COVID-19 cases

-MEMPHIS, Tenn. — Shelby County Health Department reported a significant increase in COVID-19 cases over the holiday weekend.
+MEMPHIS, Tenn. — Shelby County is now experiencing a 5th surge in COVID cases fueled by holiday celebrations and the highly contagious Omicron variant.

+Startling new data released from the Shelby County Health Department shows more than 5,000 new COVID-19 cases reported since Christmas Eve.

 Below is a summary of Shelby County’s COVID-19 data over the holiday weekend: